-Harvest 2016: Feeding bodies and minds in Sri Lanka.
+Harvest Appeal 2016: Feeding bodies and minds in Sri Lanka.

-In remote areas, we are working with the Church of Ceylon to provide pre-school education for children who would otherwise fall behind even before they reach school.
+In remote areas, we are working with the Church of Ceylon to provide pre-school education for the children of tea plantation workers.
+Without this support, many of these children would fall behind even before they start primary school.

 With the children attending regular classes, USPG-funded teachers are also able to work with their parents to improve their children’s diets.